AbominableSandwish/abominablesandwish.github.io/src/content/blog/need-more-bullet.md

 <b>Additional Information</b>

-The project was made during the 10th anniversary of the LevelUp Game Jam.
+The project was made during the 10th edition of the LevelUp Game Jam.
 The team decided to focus on the theme and create a shooter in a synthwave 80s atmosphere.
-The main programmer worked on the gameplay mechanics, while the tech art and gameplay programmer focused on the feedback, audio, and visual effects.
-The team learned the importance of balancing the gameplay after creating a functional prototype.
+The main programmers worked on the gameplay mechanics, while the tech art and gameplay programmer focused on the feedback, audio, and visual effects.
+The team learned the importance of keep the time for balancing the gameplay after creating a functional prototype.

 <b>Recommendations</b>